pcu4dros/promotions/README.md

 ### 🔧 Why Use Dependency Injection?

 - Makes Testing Easy -> We can mock dependencies in unit tests.
-  (as shown in the tests)
+  (e.g service tests)
 - Flexible & Extensible -> Can swap implementations (e.g., replace SQLite with PostgreSQL).
-- Decouples Components -> Each part of the app depends on interfaces, not concrete implementations.
+- Decouples Components -> Each part of the app could depend on interfaces, not concrete implementations.

 ### ✨ Why Use Interfaces?

 - Abstracts the Database -> The service layer doesn't depend on a specific database.
 - Allows Mocking -> Makes unit testing possible without needing a real database.
-- Future-Proofing -> Can easily replace components without affecting the rest of the system.
+- Future-Proofing -> Can easily replace critical components without affecting the rest of the system.

 ### 🛠️ Why Start with Fewer External Dependencies?